UVADS/orientation-technical/hello-world.md

 HELLOEND DFB 0 ; zero byte to mark the end of the string
 ```
+It's great to be alive today.
+Reflect on how lucky you are.

 # Conclusions, Homework, and Takeaways
 * When you are setting up a system in this orientation (bash,python,R) or in the future.
 The first program you run should be 'hello world'